Pfizer says COVID-19 vaccine more than 90% effective in kids - NewsBreak

 Pfizer says COVID-19 vaccine more than 90% effective in kids

-The shots could begin in early November, with the first children in line fully protected by Christmas, if regulators give the go-ahead.
-That would represent a major expansion of the nation's vaccine drive, encompassing roughly 28 million elementary school-age youngsters.

-Details of Pfizer's study were posted online.
-The Food and Drug Administration was expected to post its own review of the company's safety and effectiveness data later in the day.
+Details of Pfizer’s study were posted online.
+The Food and Drug Administration was expected to post its independent review of the company’s safety and effectiveness data later in the day.

-Full-strength Pfizer shots already are authorized for anyone 12 or older, but pediatricians and many parents are anxiously awaiting protection for younger children to stem rising infections and record hospitalizations among them from the extra-contagious delta variant and to help keep kids in school.
+Full-strength Pfizer shots already are authorized for anyone 12 or older, but pediatricians and many parents are anxiously awaiting protection for younger children to stem rising infections from the extra-contagious delta variant and help keep kids in school.2 men sent to hospital after shooting in north Topeka

-Dr. Sonja Rasmussen, a University of Florida professor of pediatrics and epidemiology, called Pfizer’s data “really reassuring’’ and predicted the FDA and CDC will sign off on the shots.

-She said it was encouraging to see that the vaccine was effective with a one-third dose.
-That reduces the chance of sore arms, fever and other mild effects that can occur with any immunization, Rasmussen said.

 More than 25,000 pediatricians and primary care providers already have signed up to get the shots into little arms.